Income Tax Tables in the Philippines (2022)

 Source:BIR and PinoyMoneyTalk.com

-Here are major items that changed when we compare the old (pre-TRAIN) tax tables versus the new TRAIN income tax tables.
+Here are major items that changed when we compared the old (pre-TRAIN) tax tables versus the new TRAIN income tax tables.

 Under the TRAIN law, salaried individuals earning annual gross compensation of P250,000 or below are now exempted from paying income taxes.
-This is a drastic change from the past, wherein only minimum wage earners were exempted.
+This is a drastic change from the past, wherein only minimum wage earners have been exempted.

 What happened to personal and additional exemptions in the new TRAIN Income Tax law?
 The new TRAIN tax law removed these monetary exemptions previously enjoyed under the old Philippine tax system.

-The Personal Exemption, amounting to P50,000, and additional exemption of P25,000 per qualified dependent (maximum of P100,000 additional exemptions for a taxpayer with four (4) dependents) are now gone under the TRAIN law.
+This means the Personal Exemption, amounting to P50,000, and additional exemption of P25,000 per qualified dependent (maximum of P100,000 additional exemptions for a taxpayer with four dependents) are now gone under the TRAIN law.

 Sample Income Tax Computations under TRAIN (2018 to 2022)